Actions

 Variant Patterns

-Absence – words were either inserted or deleted by at least one witness
+Indel – words were either inserted or deleted

 • Homeoarcton – the first letters of the absent words are the same as the beginning of the following words